Will This Charge Cost You Your Job? What the Law Actually Says [2026]

 What to Do Right Now

 The steps that follow are organized by urgency.
-They are information about your situation — not instructions to take specific legal action.
+They are information about your situation.
+Not instructions to take specific legal action.

 Check your employment contract and handbook